 Manufacturing Engineering Technology

-The Bachelor of Science in Engineering Technology (BSET) degree program in Manufacturing Engineering Technology (MfgET) offers courses at the senior level specializing in manufacturing systems.
-Students in this program take common courses in areas such as computer-aided drafting, manufacturing processes, statics, strength of materials, dynamics, and automation and controls.
-The program culminates in a senior project that integrates coursework with a practical project assignment in the student's area of interest.
-To satisfy the upper-division general education requirements, students are required to complete a minor within the College of Engineering and Technology or the College of Sciences.
-Graduates should be qualified for application positions in manufacturing systems design, development and manufacturing, maintenance, field operations, and various other technical functions.
+The Bachelor of Science in Engineering Technology (BSET) degree program in Manufacturing Engineering Technology (MFET) offers a variety of courses in the following areas: manufacturing processes, manufacturing principles, smart manufacturing, and metrology.
+Students in this program also take additional courses such as: engineering graphics, geometric dimensioning and tolerancing, statics, dynamics, automation and control (Programmable Logic Controller - PLCs).
+The program culminates with a senior project that integrates coursework with a practical project assignment in the student's area of interest.
+Graduates of the MFET program are qualified for positions in manufacturing systems design, development and manufacturing, maintenance, field operations, and various other technical functions.
+Potential positions are manufacturing engineer, quality assurance engineer, project engineer, robotics engineer, and mechatronics engineer.

 Mission Statement